A Day to Play and Break Barriers for Girls in Sports

 Jefferson Elementary School in Lennox hosted the day of fun and inspiration, with its own Junior Coaches joining together with students from two other Playworks schools.
 The wet weather outside hardly mattered as Playworks AmeriCorps Coaches and Junior Coaches showed that active and healthy play can happen anywhere.
 They led a series of classroom games, teaching pros from the WNBA and other sports some new tricks.

 The day also featured a lunch-and-learn panel, after-school team building, and plenty of opportunities for the Adidas ambassadors to share their personal stories and for kids to ask these inspirational women questions.
 The She Breaks Barriers initiative works to support young girls and help them grow into strong, confident, and healthy leaders.
 The barriers to girls in sports can be very real.
 According to the Women’s Sport Foundation, by age 14, girls drop out of sports one-and-a-half times faster than boys.
-By age 17, more than half of girls who participated in sports have quit because they don’t have a sense of belonging.
+By age 17, more than half of girls who participated in sports have quit because they don’t feel welcome.

 High fives from WNBA Player Shavonte Zellous